The Tatler Guide To Art Galleries In Wong Chuk Hang & Aberdeen

 Rossi & Rossi

 Just down the road from Blindspot Gallery is the Hong Kong outpost of Rossi & Rossi, which also has a gallery in London.
-Rossi & Rossi specializes in classical and contemporary Asian art, representing artists including Rasheed Araeen, Heman Chong and Tshersin Sherpa.
+Rossi & Rossi specialises in classical and contemporary Asian art, representing artists including Rasheed Araeen, Heman Chong and Tshersin Sherpa.